Candidates putting advance voting ballot applications in your mailbox

 Keep in mind, the paperwork in the mailer is an application to request an advance ballot, not an actual ballot to vote.

-We also asked what would happen to your vote if someone else would get the mailer and ended up getting the advanced ballot.
+KSN also asked what would happen to your vote if someone else would get the mailer and ended up getting the advanced ballot.
+Lehman says there are safeguards to protect it from being misused.

 “They need to provide either their Kansas driver’s licence or non-licence ID number on the application,” said Lehman.
 “They also have to sign it so we are checking when they provide that.”

+Lehman says they have approved multiple mailers like this in the Sedgwick County election office for the upcoming election.

-If you fill one out and send it in, it is considered the same as an advance voting ballot request from the election office.
+If you fill the mailer out and send it in, it is considered the same as an advance voting ballot request from the election office.

 Advance voting begins on Monday in Sedgwick County.
 The primary is August 6.
 Overseas ballots were sent out weeks ago and some have already come into the election office, according to Lehman.